-The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of OMB Circular A-133.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the Uniform Guidance.
 Accordingly, this report is not suitable for any other purpose.

+Gabridge & Company, PLC

+Gabridge & Company

-Gabridge & Company, PLC Grand Rapids, MI March 16, 2016
+Grand Rapids, MI March 6, 2017

-Twin Cities Area Transportation Authority Schedule of Findings and Questioned Costs For the Year Ended September 30, 2015
+Twin Cities Area Transportation Authority Schedule of Findings and Questioned Costs For the Year Ended September 30, 2016